Hjorthmedh/RGCmorphology/ms/intro.md

 predictive of cell type.

-Although our feature classifier gives good performance, it does not match the perfect performance reported recently for seven genetic types of mouse RGC [@Sumbul2014-vm].
+Although our feature classifier gives good performance, it does not match the perfect performance reported for seven genetic types of mouse RGC [@Sumbul2014-vm].
 We believe the key difference is due to the detailed nature of the representation of the dendritic arbor in that study: each neuron was represented by a 20x20x120 volume, with